into your inbox

 - Justine Henin: Queen of the one-handed backhand

-Justine Henin, born in 1982, was one of the dominant players in the years 2003-2008.
-Her varied game not only amazed tennis fans – especially her wonderful one-handed backhand, a very uncommon feature in modern women’s tennis – but also made her the best clay-court player of her time.
+Justine Henin, born in 1982, was one of the dominant players on tour during the years 2003-2008.
+Her richly diverse skill set and picturesque one-handed backhand made her legions of fervent fans – and also made her the best clay-court player of her time.

-Henin had turned pro in 1999.
+Henin turned pro in 1999.
 After a few years of performing well without ever winning a major event, she hired Pat Etcheberry as a fitness coach at the end of 2002.
-The hard work she put in paid off the following year, when she prevailed at Roland-Garros as well as the US Open, each time defeating her rival Kim Clijsters in straight sets.
-The world no.1 for the first time on the 20th of October 2003, she claimed four titles at Roland-Garros between 2003 and 2007, including three consecutive ones in the years 2005-2007.
-She also triumphed at the 2004 Australian Open (where she beat Clijsters once again, 6-4, 4-6, 6-3).
+The hard yards she put in under Etcheberry paid off the following year, when she prevailed at Roland-Garros as well as the US Open, each time defeating her rival Kim Clijsters in straight sets.
+Henin hit No1 in the WTA rankings for the first time on the 20th of October 2003, and claimed four titles at Roland-Garros between 2003 and 2007, including three in succession across the years 2005-2007.
+Henin also triumphed at the 2004 Australian Open (where she beat Clijsters once again, 6-4, 4-6, 6-3).

 - Maria Sharapova: the new tennis sensation